-FIGURE 12.17 Lab31 advertising the correct shares for www
+Figure 12.17: Lab31 advertising the correct shares for www

 In this chapter, you saw what disaster prevention and disaster recovery options are available for protecting your network.
 We discussed network-based disasters and server-based disasters.
 We also discussed the importance of testing and documenting your disaster recovery procedures.
-Finally, you took a look at a product designed to provide redundant-server fault tolerance in an NT server environment.
+Finally, you took a look at a product designed to provide redundantserver fault tolerance in an NT server environment.
 In the next chapter we will discuss Novell NetWare, looking at what insecurities exist in the operating system and what you can do to lock it down.

-CHAPTER 13 NetWare
+Chapter 13: NetWare

-Released in 1983, Novell NetWare has become the mainstay for a majority of networks in providing file and print services.
-As of version 4.11, Novell has included a number of IP applications which are designed to facilitate the construction of an internal Internet, known as an intranet.
+Released in 1983, Novell NetWare has become the mainstay for a majority of networks for providing file and print services.
+As of version 4.11, Novell has included a number of IP applications that are designed to facilitate the construction of an internal Internet, known as an intranet.
 An intranet provides many of the connectivity options usually associated with the Internet (HTTP, FTP, and so on), except access to these resources is restricted to internal personnel only.

-As of version 5.0, NetWare includes native support for the IP protocol.
+As of version 5.0 (the most current version is 5.1), NetWare includes native support for the IP protocol.
 While NetWare has supported client communication under IP for a while using NetWareIP, NetWareIP was simply an IP tunnel carrying IPX traffic.
 NetWare version 5.0 allows you to remove IPX from the picture entirely.